JNeuvonen/nvim-config/README.md

-Nvim config expanded from nvchad base config.
+Nvim config expanded from the popular nvchad base config.